 PEMBROKE – Tony Hunt is the new Tribal Administrator for the Lumbee Tribe of North Carolina.

-Tribal Chairman Paul Brooks named Hunt interim tribal administrator last week.
-On Thursday, (May 17) the Tribal Council approved Hunt’s appointment.
-Hunt will now assume responsibility for the day-to-day operations of the tribe.
+Tribal Chairman Paul Brooks nominated Hunt for the position, according to the Tribe's Constitution.
+On May 17, the Tribal Council approved Hunt’s appointment.
+Brooks said Hunt is responsible for the day-to-day operations of the tribe.

 Hunt said he is excited about his new position.